alx-sch/42_born2beroot/README.md

     - **`seconds=$(echo "$boot_time" | awk '{printf substr($1,7,2)}')`**
         - Purpose: Extracts the seconds from the boot timestamp.
         - Explanation: Similar to the previous line, it uses awk to extract a substring starting from the 7th character with a length of 2 (the seconds).

+## WordPress Website Setup

+- [This](https://github.com/ucefooo/born2beroot) guide explains the setup neatly.
+- You can access your website via your browser at http://localhost:8080, where you will be prompted to sign up for WordPress.
+To edit your website, visit http://localhost:8080/wp-admin, using the credentials you just set up.
+Please note that that using port 8080 is just convention and a personal choice, as port 8080 is conventionally used for development and testing purposes.
+By default, Lighttpd is set to listen on port 80, which is the usual port for HTTP (see ## Port Setup to check how managed this).

+- You can access your website via your browser at http://localhost:8080, where you will be prompted to sign up for WordPress.
+To edit your website, visit http://localhost:8080/wp-admin, using the credentials you just set up.
+Please note that using port 8080 is just a convention and a personal choice, as port 8080 is conventionally used for development and testing purposes.
+By default, Lighttpd is set to listen on port 80, which is the usual port for HTTP (See [Port Setup](#port-setup) to check how this is managed
+## Acknowledgements

     - **`sleep $(($single_digit_minute*60 + $seconds))`**
         - Purpose: Sleeps for a duration based on the single-digit minute and seconds extracted from the boot timestamp.